UnixJunkie/onelist/README.md

-# nelist
+# onelist: OCaml never empty list

-OCaml never empty list
+There is always at least one element in such a list.